antonmi/job_reactor/README.markdown

 * failed_at - the time when job was failed;
 * last_error - the error occured;
 * period - period (for periodic jobs);
+* defer - 'true' or 'false', flag to run job in EM.defer block;
 * status - job status ('new', 'in progress', 'queued', 'complete', 'error', 'failed', 'cancelled');
 * attempt - the number of attempt;
 * make_after - when to start job again (in seconds after last save);